softwareconstruction240/softwareconstruction/chess/6-gameplay/gameplay.md

 }
 ```

-Here are the different command types that a user game command can represent.
+Here are the different command types that a server message can represent.

 | Command          | Required Fields                                        | Description                                                                                                                         |
 | ---------------- | ------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------- |